London Heliport

-London Heliport (ICAO: EGLW), previously called Battersea Heliport and currently known officially as the Edmiston London Heliport for sponsorship reasons, is London's only licensed heliport.
+London Heliport (ICAO: EGLW), previously called Battersea Heliport and renamed on 1 August 2019 to the Edmiston London Heliport, is London's only licensed heliport.
 The facility, which was built by W. & C. French and opened on 23 April 1959, is located in Battersea on the south bank of the River Thames, 3 NM southwest of Westminster Bridge and between Wandsworth Bridge and Battersea Railway Bridge.

+Operations

 Prior to the official opening, the first aircraft to land at the heliport on 8 April 1959, was a Westland Widgeon Series 2, owned by Westland Aircraft.

 The heliport, once owned by Westland and then Harrods, is a very small site, making use of a jetty to provide a helipad for take-off and landing, and onshore parking for three to four aircraft, depending upon their size.
 The heliport provides landing, parking and refuelling services between 08:00 and 21:00 (flights are permitted between 07:00 and 23:00), albeit parking is normally restricted to smaller helicopter categories.

 Flight conditions and procedures at the heliport prescribe a circuit height 1000 ft above the Thames, in an extended figure-of-eight over the water, to seek to minimise noise pollution for residents in the area and to constrain flight operations to over the river, away from the built-up area.
 Ground running of rotors is restricted to a maximum of five minutes for the same reason.

 In 2003 London Heliport was acquired by Weston Homes.
-In 2012 it was bought by the Reuben Brothers, who also own Oxford Airport, for £35 million.
+In 2012 it was bought by the Reuben Brothers, who also own London Oxford Airport, for £35 million.

 Edmiston announced in August 2019 that they would be taking over the title sponsorship of the heliport with a restyling of the interior & exterior areas as well as repainting the helicopter landing apron.